Skip to main content

 “Will you help me pack?”
 She asked, hoping not to leave him alone.
 He nodded, taking one last look around the study.
 The memories of the place were all they could take with them.
 Memories of lost childhood and innocence, dreams and hopes, people they lost, people they love and themselves.

-If there was something that spread faster than news, it definitely was gossip, and the house help s quarters were a hub for it.
+If there was something that spread faster than news, it definitely was gossip, and the house help's quarters were a hub for it.
 By dawn, the entire village knew that the Roy Chowdhury house was being split up over Aniruddha Babu’s ambitious dreams for his wife.
-The entire house was awake all night, the lights already suggested so.
+The entire house was awake all night, and the lights already suggested so.
 When dawn broke the next day, it was gloomy.
-Grey dark clouds covered the little sunlight that was escaping from in between every now and then and it looked like midnight.
+Grey, dark clouds covered the little sunlight that was escaping from in between every now and then, and it looked like midnight.
 Strong gusts of wind blew as Bihari brought a bullock cart up to the gates of the Roy Chowdhury House.
 The villagers stood outside their houses, eager to know if the rumours were right.
 Aniruddha Roy Chowdhury had refused to take the family car to the station.
 They were indeed headed for Calcutta.

 “Take care of yourself.”
-Bondita reminded Ashapurna who smiled faintly “You too.”
+Bondita reminded Ashapurna, who smiled faintly, “You too.”

 As she handed over the keys to Trilochan and touched his feet, Bondita just didn’t dare to look up at his face for fear of breaking down.

-“I have kept the heirloom jewellery back in the locker, I am only taking what you gave me, with me.
+“I have kept the heirloom jewellery back in the locker.
+I am only taking what you gave me with me.
 I don’t want to lose any of it.”
-She spoke looking away as Trilochan nodded in silence.
+She spoke, looking away as Trilochan nodded in silence.

 Batuk ran to hug Aniruddha who gently reminded him to study well.
 Binoy was locked in his room as Somnath stood in a corner looking away.
 Bondita walked up to him, as Trilochan hugged Aniruddha and sobbed.